989x/port-scanning/README.md

 # Go Port Monitor

-A lightweight and efficient Go application designed to monitor active ports and display details about the processes using them on a Linux server, especially optimized for Ubuntu.
+A lightweight and efficient Go application for monitoring active ports and displaying process details on a Linux server, optimized for Ubuntu.

 ## Features

-- Lists all active ports and associated process information on the server.
+- **Displays Active Ports and Processes**: Lists all active ports and associated process information on the server.
-- Displays process details, including:
+- **Process Details**:
-  - **Command**: The name of the process
+  - **Command**: Process name
   - **PID**: Process ID
-  - **User**: User who owns the process
+  - **User**: Process owner
   - **File Descriptor (FD)**, **Type**, **Device**, **Size/Offset**, **Node**, and **Port Name**.
-- Uses `lsof` and optionally `ss` commands to retrieve port and process data.
+- **Commands Used**: Utilizes `lsof` and optionally `ss` to gather port and process information.
-- Works seamlessly on Ubuntu and other Linux distributions.
+- **Platform Compatibility**: Primarily optimized for Ubuntu but compatible with other Linux distributions.
-- Summarizes total active connections at the end of the output for quick analysis.
+- **Summarized Output**: Provides a footer summary of total active connections.

 ## Project Structure